 Michelle Reed began studying the violin sixteen years ago in elementary school orchestra.
 After quickly falling in love with the voice of this instrument, she pursued private instruction, and constantly sought out more opportunities to play.
 Over the years this led to her involvement in several string quartets and trios, performance in the Klamath Symphony, the Ross Ragland Theatre Pit Orchestra, and the Western Oregon Symphony.
 In her musical pursuits Ms. Reed found the need to further understand piano as well, and started taking both private lessons and group classes, and expanded this practice in college aided by aural skills and theory classes.

 Ms. Reed began receiving requests to teach private lessons in Klamath Falls in 2011, and started gaining experience assistant teaching in orchestra classrooms throughout the Klamath Falls City Schools District.
-Through all of this, and after instructing a variety of violin classes at the Klamath Symphony Summer String Camp for a few consecutive summers, Ms. Reed went on to direct the entire camp in 2013, and quickly developed a deep passion for teaching.
-She gained most of her experience assistant teaching in orchestra classrooms of 5 th -12 th graders, while teaching small ensembles and private lessons to students outside of school.
+Through all of this, and after instructing a variety of violin classes at the Klamath Symphony Summer String Camp for three consecutive summers, Ms. Reed went on to direct the entire camp in 2013, and quickly developed a deep passion for teaching.

 Above all else, Ms. Reed believes in exploring the range and power of the violin, and strives to understand each student’s individual strengths and struggles with this instrument.
 In her lessons she prioritizes helping each student develop a personal sense of musicality through exposure to a generous variety of styles and sounds.
 Ms. Reed intends to inspire dedication through meaningful practice, helping students establish essential technical foundations, a well-rounded understanding of musical concepts, and a passion to reach new goals each week, month, and year!